 Gratitude Starts with You

-It's pretty difficult to be truly grateful for external circumstances or relationships if you're not able to express gratitude for yourself and your inner life.
-I start my day by writing down three gratitudes related to myself and my situation.
+It's difficult to be truly grateful for external circumstances or relationships if you're not able to express gratitude for yourself and your inner life.
+To cultivate deeper appreciation, I start my day by writing down three gratitudes related to myself and my situation.

 These might include physical, emotional, or character "strengths."
-I might also list a recent experience, simple convenience or pleasure, and even a challenge that tests and develops me.
+I might also list a recent experience, a simple convenience or pleasure, or even a challenge that tests and develops me.

 Here's my list for this day - "Today I am grateful for a curious mind, a cool breeze, and a difficult conversation I'm having later today."